 What is the 'fight or flight' response?

 Like all other animals, human beings have evolved ways to help us protect ourselves from dangerous, life-threatening situations.
-When we feel under threat our bodies release hormones, such as adrenalin and cortisol, which help physically prepare you to either fight the danger or run away from it.
+When we feel under threat our bodies release hormones, such as adrenaline and cortisol, which help physically prepare you to either fight the danger or run away from it.
 These hormones can:

 - make you feel more alert, so you can act faster